/*

 *

-* @param l an array of long
+* @param l an array of longs to be written.

 * @param off the start offset in the data.

-* @param len the number of long
+* @param len the number of longs to write.

 *

-* @exception IndexOutOfBoundsException if off
+* @exception IndexOutOfBoundsException if off is

-is negative, or off +
+* negative, len is negative, or off +

-is greater than l.length
+* len is greater than l.length.

-* @exception NullPointerException if l
+* @exception NullPointerException if l is

-* null
+* null.

 * @exception IOException if an I/O error occurs.